amitsaha/raspi-guide/README.md

 Guide to the Raspberry Pi powered by Fedora Linux
 =================================================
 This guide will be updated, hopefully frequently.
-The docs may lack a lot of filling-in text.
-Very much a work in progress.
-Intended to be a book.

-Current documentation nicely built is up on Read the docs:
+As you will see, there are two versions of the documentaion here.

++ Rough notes version
++ Chapter version with each chapter self-contained and more wholistic.

+The notes version is available here:

 + [Read] (https://raspberry-pi-guide.readthedocs.org/en/latest/)

 Contact
 =======